Suifenhe–Grodekovo shuttle train

-The train uses China Railway Type 25B passenger coaches and operates along the Binsui Railway and the Trans-Siberian Railway, covering a total distance of 27 kilometers.
-The journey from Suifenhe Station to Grodekovo Station takes 1 hour and 30 minutes and runs under train number 402 (in China) and 402Э (in Russia).
-The return trip from Grodekovo to Suifenhe takes 1 hour and 31 minutes and operates as train number 401Э (in Russia) and 401 (in China).
+The train uses China Railway Type 25G passenger coaches and operates along the Harbin-Suifenhe Railway and the Trans-Siberian Railway, covering a total distance of 27 km.
+The journey from Suifenhe station to Grodekovo railway station takes 1 hour and 38 minutes and runs under train number 402.
+The return trip from Grodekovo to Suifenhe takes 1 hour and 31 minutes and operates as train number 401.